galaxyproject/admin-training/sessions/05-reference-genomes/ex1-reference-genomes.md

   * Leave the _ID for sequence_ field empty
   * Click **Execute**

 In your history, you will see a new dataset for the data manager run.
-When the job has finished, go back to the Data Manager view on the Galaxy Admin page.
-(Click **Local Data**)
+When the job has finished, go back to the Data Manager view on the Galaxy Admin page (click **Local Data**).

 * Click on **all_fasta** under *View Tool Data Table Entries*

-You should see that sacCer2 has been added to all_fasta.
+You should see that _sacCer2_ has been added to _all_fasta_ list.

 ![all_fasta.png](../../docs/05-reference-genomes/images/all_fasta.png)